lakshmankumar12/networking-tutorial/illustration_notes.md

 * Simple vlans at the switch only.
 * Vlans in which multiple hosts participate
 * linux vlans.
+    ```sh
+    ip link add link eth0 name eth0.2 type vlan id 2
+    ```
+* Create a vlan on both nhost1 and nhost2 and ping each other over the vlan.

 # tcp & udp